-Listen to the bamboo flute, as he complains,
+Listen to the bamboo flute, how it complains,

-My plaintive notes bring tears to men and women.
+My plaintive notes draw tears from men and women.

 My chest breaks, struggling to release my sighs,

-And expressing the attacks of longing for my place.
+And express the fits of aud for my place.

-He's always looking forward to the day he comes back.
+He is always looking forward to the day when he will return.

-In harmony with those who rejoice and those who cry.
+In harmony with those who rejoice and those who mourn.